-Well, first Dan Scheibe sent a message to the school’s contact list, responding to the Amends Project.
+- Well, first Dan Scheibe sent a message to the school’s full contact list, in response to the Amends Project.
 In the statement, he knowingly spread false information – and – chose to share sexual abuse details publicly, without the consent of former students.
 That’s a big no-no. Morally, ethically and legally.

 As for graduation?
 Well, someone decided to deny the press access.
 Yup.
 The reporter was literally turned away.

 2. Many people read this article and began to find the student, to share similar stories of cover-up and sending-away with her.
 Some, even happening to this day.
 Eight or more alumni, parents and former school members braved contacting her through her work to make contact for this purpose.
 So, it was obvious to her, the situation had not been thoroughly addressed.
 Not at all.

 Most notably, information was soon sent to the press which alleges the current administration has covered up abuse by a close family member of leadership as recently as 2016.
 Petition signers, parents and alumni all confirmed an ongoing cover-up problem at Lawrence Academy.
 When the student contacted the faculty/staff to address this most recent issue, the school’s attorney sent a “cease and desist” letter.